BDC Hamburger Icon

 As you settle into your leadership position, it is easy to develop bad habits.
 You may not even realize the negative impact at first.
 Here are some of the common missteps to avoid when shaping your behavior as a leader.

-Neglecting to give feedback
+Neglecting to give feedback.

 Coaching conversations can be uncomfortable, but growth does not happen for anyone who stays in their comfort zone.
 Avoiding these important conversations with your employees not only stunts their growth as professionals, but also holds you back from being a great leader.

 Do not wait until performance reviews to discuss where they’ve missed the mark and how to improve.
-If your team is unaware about how they’re doing, they’ll continue making the same mistakes and failing to reach their full potential.
+If your team is unaware about how they’re doing, they’ll continue making the same mistakes — failing to reach their full potential.

 Regularly recognizing great work is just as important as course-correcting negative employee behavior.
 Positive feedback motivates and empowers by letting employees know that their hard work is appreciated.
-Whether it’s in person, via email, on your company Slack channel or in a weekly team meeting, give your employees a shoutout for their recent accomplishments.
+Whether it’s in person, via email, on your Slack channel or in a weekly team meeting, give your employees a shoutout for their recent accomplishments.

 Did You Know?Did you know

-Operating as a task manager instead of a people leader
+Operating as a task manager instead of a people leader.

 graphic of businesspeople standing in front of a large to-do list

-While your team functions to accomplish specific tasks, effective leaders do not get lost in the weeds of managing daily activities and operations.
-Delegate wisely.
+To build trust and create a collaborative culture, Timmer suggests leaders delegate wisely.
 Do not take on too much for the sake of being in control and having a project done a certain way.
 It is easy to fall into the trap of picking up the slack for your team to ensure you maintain a positive image and reputation as a manager.
 With this approach, it’s only a matter of time before you burn out and end up with a disengaged team.

 Managing in this way takes more of your time and energy, but it will make you a more inspirational leader.
-Prioritize getting to know your employees, observing their diverse skills and abilities in action, and finding ways to invest in their development.
+Prioritize getting to know your employees — observing their diverse skills and abilities in action — and finding ways to invest in their development.

-Being unavailable and disconnected
+Being unavailable and disconnected.

 Busy leaders often get bogged down with their own work, meetings and commitments.
 For the sake of time, it may be tempting to take a hands-off approach after assigning projects.
 Instead, plan to follow up and create channels of communication where employees can find support throughout their progress.
 Find the balance between giving your employees freedom and being there to help along the way as needed.

 Are you managing employees remotely?
 Employee engagement will need to be more formally scheduled to ensure your staff feels like they have access to you.
 Commit to regular virtual check-ins.
-Set your team up with the right tools and resources to connect with each other across platforms and collaborate, especially if the team is remote or hybrid.
+Set your team up with the right tools and resources to connect with each other across platforms and collaborate — especially if the team is remote or hybrid.
 Investing your time and effort in strengthening teamwork will have endless benefits.

-Lastly, make time for fun!
+Don’t ignore your team’s need for informal, human-to-human connections with each other beyond their daily tasks.
 For leaders working in an office or hybrid setting, it’s easier to have informal conversations and get to know your team in more casual circumstances.
 If your team is remote, initiate creative activities and resources to virtually bring your team together.
-Even the smallest gestures have the potential to boost morale, increase productivity and improve employee retention.
-Try virtual birthday gatherings, online games, shared playlists, company retreats, webinars, lunch-and-learn sessions, mentor programs, happy hours, and other engaging activities to help your team build more significant connections.

 author image

-Sean Peek, Senior Analyst & Expert on Business Ownership
+Written By: Sean PeekSenior Analyst & Expert on Business Ownership

 BDC Logo